offen/deployment/README.md

 If you want to encrypt your backups using GPG, provide a `GPG_PASSPHRASE` in `backup.env`.

-### Automatically expiring old backups
+### Automatically pruning old backups

 The setup can also handle automatic deletion of old backups from your storage.
-To enable this feature, define `EXPIRE_CRON_EXPRESSION` in `backup.env`
+To enable this feature, define `BACKUP_RETENTION_DAYS` in `backup.env`, setting it to the maximum age in days for backups that you would like to keep.

 ---